 On September 30, 2020, a shareholder derivative action was filed in the Supreme Court State of New York, New York County against Marc S. Schessel and Steven Wallitt (current directors) and Charles Miller (a former director).
 The action is captioned Hemrita Zarins, derivatively on behalf of SCWorx Corp. v.
 Marc S. Schessel, Charles Miller, Steven Wallitt and SCWorx, Nominal Defendant.
 This lawsuit alleges that the Director Defendants breached their fiduciary duties to the Company, including by misleading investors in connection with the Company's April 13, 2020 press release with respect to the sale of COVID-19 rapid test kits, failing to correct false and misleading statements and failing to implement proper disclosure and internal controls.
 The Plaintiff, on our behalf, is seeking an award of monetary damages, improvements in our disclosure and internal controls, and legal fees.
 On October 28,2020, Zarins withdrew this action and refiled an action in the Chancery Court in the State of Delaware on October 29, 2020.
 Zarins named as Defendants Marc S. Schessel, Robert Christie (a former director), Steven Wallitt and SCWorx, Nominal Defendant.
 The allegations, as well as the relief sought, in the Delaware Chancery Court proceeding are substantially the same as that filed in the New York State Action.
-This action has been stayed pending the ruling on the motion to dismiss in the aforementioned securities class action.
 The Director Defendants intend to vigorously defend against these proceedings.
-The parties to this derivative action have agreed to non-binding mediation which is scheduled to occur on August 23, 2021.
+The parties to this derivative action have agreed to non-binding mediation which began in August 2021 and is ongoing.